algoritmau/beginner-javascript-notes/pages/01-browser-editor-and-terminal-setup.md

 ## Code Editors

-According [to Wikipedia](https://en.wikipedia.org/wiki/Source-code_editor), a source-code editor is a text editor program designed specifically for editing source code of computer programs.
+According [to Wikipedia](https://en.wikipedia.org/wiki/Source-code_editor), "a source-code editor is a text editor program designed specifically for editing source code of computer programs.
 It may be a standalone application, or it may be built into an integrated development environment (IDE), or web browser.
 Source-code editors are a fundamental programming tool, as the primary job of programmers is to write and edit source code.
-Hence, you will use the code editor daily when developing JavaScript applications.
+Hence, you will use the code editor daily when developing JavaScript applications."

 You can use a plain-text editor, like [Notepad](https://www.microsoft.com/en-us/p/notepads-app/9nhl4nsc67wm) (for Windows) or [TextEdit](https://support.apple.com/en-me/guide/textedit/welcome/mac) (for macOS), but there exist better options out there.
 With tons of integrated features and extensions, these code editors will make of your coding sessions, a more productive and enjoyable experience.